Our Senior

 Martha Van Gelder

-Martha Van Gelder is Vice President of Marketing, Education, and Partnerships, and joined the Center in 2018 with over 20 years of leadership experience at nonprofit, higher education, and consumer marketing companies.
+Martha Van Gelder is Vice President of Growth & Partnerships overseeing marketing, strategic partnerships, online training customer success teams, and funds development.
+She joined the Center in 2018 with over 20 years of leadership experience at nonprofit, higher education, and consumer marketing companies.
 Martha’s higher education roles have included Executive Director of Commercialization for the University of Colorado’s Anschutz Medical Campus’ Health and Wellness Center, and Director and Professor of Practice for the University of Arizona’s Center for Retailing and Consumer Analytics.
 She was responsible for strategic partnership development and new programming initiatives at both institutions.

 Martha was Vice President International and Managing Director for Gaiam, and Executive Vice President, International at Sesame Workshop.
 Earlier management roles included Executive Director for Walt Disney’s Asian home entertainment division and Group Marketing Manager at L’Oréal’s Redken subsidiary.
 Martha earned a bachelor’s degree from Skidmore College and a master’s in business administration from the Thunderbird Global School of Management.
 Martha lived over 10 years overseas in Asia and Europe.